The best football boots for midfielders 2020

 You just can’t go wrong with a good adidas Predator.

 Brought back to life towards the end of 2017, the Predator silo returned amidst a whirlwind of hype and expectation.
 Fortunately, the latest generation has more than lived up to it.
-Featuring all manner of innovative boot tech, as well as the ridges that made the original designs so popular, the Predator 19+ is seen by many as the ultimate midfield weapon.
+Featuring all manner of innovative boot tech, as well as a new ‘Demonskin’ twist on the original upper ‘scales’ that set the design aside from the rest, the Predator Mutator continues adidas’ reign as the ultimate midfield weapon.

 A Primeknit Sockfit collar, Purecut laceless upper and stable Controlframe all combine to create a comfortable, devastating football boot; while the stunning range of new colourways gives you plenty of designs to choose from.